-The next two sons, Menard and Ira, ending up leaving Big River also.
-By November 1916 they are both in Prince Albert, Saskatchewan and decided to enlist in the CEF.
-They both joined the 243rd Regiment which had just been raised the summer before as the recruitment drive came west looking for more young men to join the fight overseas midway through the war.
+The next two sons, Mernard and Ira, ending up leaving Big River also.
+By November 1916, they are both in Prince Albert, Saskatchewan and decided to enlist in the CEF.
+They both joined the 243rd Battalion which had just been raised the summer before as the recruitment drive came west looking for more young men to join the fight overseas midway through the war.

 Mernard and Ira in uniform in Toronto in early 1917 before going overseas.

 Mernard trained in England but it did not go well for him.
 He had a severe health compromise while there and he returned to Canada before the end of the war.
 In September 1919, he is confirmed to be back in Big River and on the 1921 census, he is shown as still there working as a saw filer.